rebeccatraceyt/Kryan/TESTING.md

      ![Hover effect on bio links](assets/testing-files/bio-gif/bio-links.gif)

 - Clicking the links in each accordion menu link will open a new tab

+     Jordo and 'the Legs':

      ![Accordion link opens in new tab](assets/testing-files/bio-gif/bio-accordion1.gif)

+     The Scratch:

      ![Accordion link opens in new tab](assets/testing-files/bio-gif/bio-accordion2.gif)

+     The Hit Machine Drummers:

      ![Accordion link opens in new tab](assets/testing-files/bio-gif/bio-accordion3.gif)